Abhiek187/MiniBrainAge/README.md

 Inspired by Brain Age, this Android game tests players' math knowledge by hand drawing numbers and quickly solving math problems.
 A key feature of this app is that it uses on-device machine learning to interpret handwritten digits.
 This is done by feeding the MNIST dataset into a neural network created in TensorFlow Lite.

+## The Neural Network

+The neural network was created using Keras and its design is based on the [LeNet](https://www.kaggle.com/blurredmachine/lenet-architecture-a-complete-guide) convolutional architecture for handwritten character recognition.
+The following describes each layer:
+- Input: 1x28x28
+- Conv1: 1x28x28 input, 32 3x3 filters → 32x26x26 output (ReLU activation)
+- Conv2: 32x26x26 input, 64 3x3 filters → 64x24x24 output (ReLU activation)
+- MaxPool: 64x24x24 input, 2x2 filter, stride 2 → 64x12x12 output
+- Dropout: 25%
+- Flatten: 64x12x12 input → 9216 layers
+- Dense: 9216 layers → 10 layers (softmax activation)

+Because players can draw anywhere on the canvas, data augmentation was used to improve the accuracy of the model—namely rotation, width & height shift, shear, and zoom.
+The model was trained for 5 epochs and was compressed to a TFLite file using quantization.

 ## How to Run

 To run the app, [clone](https://github.com/Abhiek187/MiniBrainAge.git) this repo and run it in Android Studio.